AdamSobieski/Narratology/README.md

 }
 ```

-Depending upon the nature of `TInput`, one could also "compress" sequences of inputs into chunks or segments to store in secondary buffers and could subsequently "decompress" individual chunks or segments back into input sequences as needed.
+Depending upon the nature of the input, `T1`, one could also "compress" sequences of inputs into chunks or segments to store in secondary buffers and could subsequently "decompress" individual chunks or segments back into input sequences as needed.

-A system could, for example, "compress" some of the contents of its `ShortTermBuffer` of type `TInput` into its `MediumTermBuffer` of type `TCompressed`.
+A system could, for example, "compress" some of the contents of its `Buffer1` of type `T1` into its `Buffer2` of type `T2`.

 ```cs
 public interface IBufferingInterpretationNode<TSelf, TDifference, T1, T2> :